Thrynk/azure-mlops-poc/README.md

 This script is [here](/diabetes_regression/register/register_model.py).

+##### **Build and publish Azure ML Pipeline to Workspace**

 Now we have all our steps for our pipeline, we can create our script that will build the pipeline in the AML Workspace.
 This script is [here](/ml_service/pipelines/diabetes_regression_build_train_pipeline.py)

+#### **CI/CD for Machine Learning**

+##### **Continous Integration for our ML pipeline**

+We want our pipeline to be deployed each time we push (ro maybe pr) to specific branches.
+We will use Azure DevOps to create Azure Pipelines (different from Azure Machine Learning pipelines).

+To create a pipeline, we use the yaml format.
+Learn more on [Azure Pipelines](https://docs.microsoft.com/fr-fr/azure/devops/pipelines/?view=azure-devops).

+**Choose trigger and set up environment and variables** :

+First, we choose when we want the Azure Pipeline to be triggered :

+- When there is a push on main branch affecting either the [diabetes_regression](/diabetes_regression) folder or the [diabetes_regression_build_train_pipeline.py](/ml_service/pipelines/diabetes_regression_build_train_pipeline.py) file.

+When we modify the way the Azure Machine Learning Pipeline is built or the steps of the pipeline are modified.

+Then, we specify resources, pool and variables that our Azure Pipeline will use (variables will populate the environment variables that are used in our code).

+**Stage 1 - Model CI** :

+- **Job 1** :

+  - **Step 1 - Code quality** :

+    In our CI pipeline, we want to check our code quality, to avoid running code that has not been check by a linter and that didn't pass our unit tests.

+    We setup different steps :

+    - Run lint tests with flake8
+    - Run unit tests with pytest
+    - Publish test results
+    - Publish coverage report

+  - **Step 2 - Building and publishing Azure Machine Learning Pipeline** :

+    Here, we execute our [diabetes_regression_build_train_pipeline.py](/ml_service.pipelines.diabetes_regression_build_train_pipeline.py) script to create and publish our Azure Machine Learning Pipeline.

+**Stage 2 - Trigger AML Pipeline** :

+- **Job 1 - Get Pipeline ID** :
+  - **Step 1 - Get Pipeline ID** :

+    Exexute [run_train_pipeline.py] script with --skip_train_execution parameter to skip execution and only get pipeline ID.

+- **Job 2 - Trigger ML training pipeline** :
+  - **Step 1 - Invoke ML Pipeline** :

+    Run ML Pipeline.

+- **Job 3 - Publish artifact if new model was registered** :
+  - **Step 1 - Install AzureML CLI** :
+  - **Step 2 - Determine if evaluation succeeded and new model is registered (CLI)**: